DanDoge/DanDoge.github.io/_posts/2021-04-07-paper_mvsnerf.md

   - neural rendering
 ---

-nvs from a single image
+train a generalizable nerf
-- seems like strong prior needs to be learned
+- generalize with as few as three images
-- image -> feature + depth(sampled in disparity) -> color and sigma -> render under novel viewpoint, ray marching
+- images -> image[0] as pivot image -> cost volume from variance in feature -> 3dconv -> neural encoding volume -> rendering
-- L1 and SSIM losses
+  - pixel color also used (and trained) for rendering